INGESTRE & TIXALL

 No proxy votes are allowed at Parish Council meetings.

-8. REVERSAL OF DECISIONS
+9. REVERSAL OF DECISIONS

-While it may be necessary for decisions to be reversed within 6 months on some occasions, eg. when new information is available; at least 5 Councillors must be present at the meeting.
+While it may be necessary for decisions to be reversed within 6 months on some occasions, e.g. when new information is available; at least 5 Councillors must be present at the meeting.

-9. INGESTRE & TIXALL MATTERS
+10. INGESTRE & TIXALL MATTERS

 It is accepted practice to refer queries from local residents to a Councillor from the appropriate district, i.e. Ingestre or Tixall, as the Council is a joint Parish Council for the two separate parishes.

-10. ANNUAL PARISH COUNCIL DATES & LIST OF COUNCIL MEMBERS
+11. ANNUAL PARISH COUNCIL DATES & LIST OF COUNCIL MEMBERS

-A calendar showing the dates of regular meetings, and other information for the coming year, is circulated to all Councillors after the May meeting, and is available on this website.
 A list of Parish Council Members and Officers, alongwith our Borough and County Councillors is also circulated with their contact details.
 The version on the webpage does not include email addresses.

-11. DEFAMATION
+12. DEFAMATION

 QUALIFIED PRIVILEGE will normally attach to statements (both written and oral) made by Local Councillors or Clerks in the course of their official duties, and for the purposes of council business, provided that the statements are made in good faith and without any improper motive.